1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 Root Insurance (UBI-based app with great UI)

-19. Hidden Fees and Conditions to Watch Out For Some insurers may lure you with low premiums but charge heavy deductibles or processing fees.
+Some insurers may lure you with low premiums but charge heavy deductibles or processing fees.

 🔍 Hidden costs to compare: